razisy/razisy.github.io/CS210_CornerGrocerEnhanced.md

   <main class="container">

-    <h2>CS-210 Enhanced Corner Grocer Artifact (CS-499 Capstone)</h2>
+    <h2>CS-210 Corner Grocer Artifact (CS-499 Capstone)</h2>

     <p>
-      This enhanced artifact expands on my original CS-210 Corner Grocer project, redesigned for the CS-499 Capstone to demonstrate proficiency in <strong>algorithms</strong>,
+      This artifact is based on my original CS-210 Corner Grocer project and was enhanced for the CS-499 Capstone to demonstrate proficiency in
-      <strong>data structures</strong>, and <strong>efficient problem-solving</strong>.
+      <strong>algorithms</strong>, <strong>data structures</strong>, and
+      <strong>efficient problem-solving</strong>.
+The enhanced version significantly improves
-      These enhancements significantly improved the performance, functionality, and overall design quality of the application.
+      the performance, functionality, and overall design quality of the application.
     </p>

     <h3>Enhancement Summary</h3>